By Wendy Stoltz / Last Modified On January 15, 2023

 Baking Powder - Baking soda and baking powder work together to accomplish the same task - leavening the cake.

-Salt - I always include salt in my baking recipes, it elevates all of the other sweet flavors.
+Salt - I always include salt in my baking recipes.
+It elevates all of the other sweet flavors.

-Cinnamon - this warm spice goes so well with bananas.
+Cinnamon - This warm spice goes so well with bananas.

 Butter - Leave your butter out so it can get to room temperature.
 We want it soft so we can mix it in thoroughly.